 Scalability: As mentioned earlier, the way IPv6 has been designed, it can produce more than trillion unique identifiers and hence systems or organisations need not worry about not having enough unique identifiers for a long time which is an another major advantage.

 Ipv6 is definitely the future.
-Though it does not address all of the issues faced by users, with improved security and the accessibility to many users at a single point of time, many organizations are ready to explore it.
+Though it does not address all of the issues faced by users, with improved security and the accessibility to many users at a single point of time, many organisations are ready to explore it.
 There are still some issues where many legacy systems still work on IPv4 and how they can be upgraded to IPv6 still poses a problem.
 This will take time, but with the added features Ipv6 definitely looks promising.

 Change is always difficult and it takes time to implement new things.
 But as well know, Change is the only thing that is constant in life.
 It is inevitable and it is the case with IPv6 too.
 With the rate of increase in the internet usage by users on an everyday basis, up gradation to IPv6 will happen soon.
 Configuring IPv6 is difficult as it is more complex, but if done properly, one can reap the benefits.